Shwetarawat061/Shwetarawat061/README.md

 ### 💡 About Me

 I'm an AI/ML and full-stack developer who enjoys taking a problem from idea to working prototype — from training NLP models that understand real human context to building the interfaces people actually use to interact with them.
-Currently maintaining a **9.86 SGPA** while shipping side projects and competing in hackathons.
+Currently maintaining a **9.61 CGPA** while shipping side projects and competing in hackathons.

 **🟢 Currently:** Deepening my grasp of neural networks and full-stack architecture, and looking for internship/collaboration opportunities in AI/ML or full-stack development.